Mohamad E. Allaf, M.D.

 He practices general urology, with interests in benign prostate enlargement, kidney stone treatment and prevention, and urologic oncology - cancers of the urinary tract, including prostate, kidney, bladder, and testis.

-Dr. Smith is an Assistant Professor of Urology at Johns Hopkins University and the Director of John Hopkins Urologic Oncology at Sibley Hospital.
-She completed Urologic Oncology Fellowship at the National Cancer Institute, where she focused on development of personalized targeted therapies for bladder cancer.
+Dr. Smith is an Assistant Professor of Urology at Johns Hopkins University and the Director of Johns Hopkins Urologic Oncology at Sibley Hospital.
+She completed her urologic residency at Cleveland Clinic, and urologic oncology fellowship at National Cancer Institute.

 Dr. Smith is highly trained in advanced urologic surgery, including both open and minimally invasive approach to oncologic diseases and the use of latest robotic technologies.
-Dr. Smith’s expertise spans a wide area of urologic malignancies, including bladder, prostate, kidney, adrenal, testis and penile cancers.
+Her clinical expertise spans a wide area of urologic malignancies with particular interest in bladder and kidney cancers.
+In bladder cancer surgery she specializes in complex urinary diversions, including continent orthotopic neobladder and continent catheterizable pouch techniques.
+In kidney cancer her particular area of expertise is partial nephrectomy, with the goal of oncologically-sound maximum nephron-sparing surgery.

 Dr. Wright is Director of Neurourology and Chief of Urology at Johns Hopkins Bayview Medical Center.
 He completed a fellowship in female urology, reconstructive urology and urodynamics.
 His clinical and research interests are in male and female urinary incontinence, complex voiding dysfunction and pelvic genitourinary reconstructive surgery.